kgrady13/otel-setup/README.md

 ## Controlling Data Volume (Sampling)

 For high-traffic apps, you want to sample at the SDK level so data is filtered **before** it leaves the function.
-This is where you control cost.

 ### With `@vercel/otel` (Option A)